fredgibbs/fredgibbs.github.io/courses/food-technology-society/schedule.md

 ---
 layout: syllabus
-title: Food, Technology, and Society
+course-title: Food, Technology, and Society
+course-slug: food-technology-society
 term: Spring 2020
 number: HIST 412
-header: food-technology-society
+title: Schedule of Readings
 section: schedule
 ---

+# Schedule of Readings and Assignments

-# IN PROGRESS!
+### IN PROGRESS!
 This syllabus is a living document and changes occasionally, depending on what's going on in the course.
 If you print it out, you'll need to keep your paper version up to date with the online version.
 I will always announce important changes in class.

 ## Required Readings
-There are three required books for the course.
+There are three required books for the course; see the Bookstore list for details.

 Besides the books, all readings that aren't already online (and some that are) will be available through the class Zotero library.
 This will be discussed in class, but for reference, please see the [instructions for connecting](http://fredgibbs.net/courses/etc/zotero.html).
 The URL for the group library is [https://www.zotero.org/groups/1647225/food-tech-society-unm/library](https://www.zotero.org/groups/1647225/food-tech-society-unm/library).

-## Introductions
+## 1: Introductions

 ### Jan 21
 Today we'll review the syllabus, course aims, assignments, Zotero, and general plan for the semester.